-• IAS 19 "Employee benefits (Amended): Employee Contributions"
+IAS 19 Employee benefits (Amended): Employee Contributions

-The amendment is effective for annual periods beginning on or after February 1 st 2015.
+The amendment is effective for annual periods beginning on or after 1 February 2015.
 The amendment applies to contributions from employees or third parties to defined benefit plans.
 The objective of the amendment is to simplify the accounting for contributions that are independent of the number of years of employee service, for example, employee contributions that are calculated according to a fixed percentage of salary.
 The management of the Group is in the process of assessing the impact of this amendment on the Group's financial statements

-IFRS 9 "Financial Instruments - Classification and measurement"
+• IFRS 9 Financial Instruments - Classification and measurement

-The standard is applied for annual periods beginning on or after January 1 st 2018 with early adoption permitted.
-The final phase of IFRS 9 reflects all phases of the financial instruments project and replaces IAS 39 "Financial Instruments: Recognition and Measurement" and all previous versions of IFRS 9.
+The standard is applied for annual periods beginning on or after 1 January 2018 with early adoption permitted.
+The final phase of IFRS 9 reflects all phases of the financial instruments project and replaces IAS 39 Financial Instruments: Recognition and Measurement and all previous versions of IFRS 9.
 The standard introduces new requirements for classification and measurement, impairment, and hedge accounting.
 The standard has not yet been endorsed by the EU.
 The management of the Group is in the process of assessing the impact of this standard on the Group's financial statements

-IFRS 11 "Joint arrangements (Amendment): Accounting for Acquisitions of Interests in Joint Operations"
+IFRS 11 Joint arrangements (Amendment): Accounting for Acquisitions of Interests in Joint Operations

-The amendment is effective for annual periods beginning on or after January 1st 2016.
+The amendment is effective for annual periods beginning on or after 1 January 2016.
 IFRS 11 addresses the accounting for interests in joint ventures and joint operations.
 The amendment adds new guidance on how to account for the acquisition of an interest in a joint operation that constitutes a business in accordance with IFRS and specifies the appropriate accounting treatment for such acquisitions.
 The amendment has not yet been endorsed by the EU.
-The management of the Group is in the process of assessing the impact of this amendment on the Group's financial statements include utilities such as gas, electricity and water.
-Rate regulation can have a significant impact on the timing and amount of an entity's revenue.
-The IASB has a project to consider the broad issues of rate regulation and plans to publish a Discussion Paper on this subject in 2014.
-Pending the outcome of this comprehensive Rate-regulated Activities project, the IASB decided to develop IFRS 14 as an interim measure.
-IFRS 14 permits first-time adopters to continue to recognise amounts related to rate regulation in accordance with their previous GAAP requirements when they adopt IFRS.
-However, to enhance comparability with entities that already apply IFRS and do not recognise such amounts, the standard requires that the effect of rate regulation must be presented separately from other items.
-An entity that already presents IFRS financial statements is not eligible to apply the standard.
-This standard has not yet been endorsed by the EU.
+The management of the Group is in the process of assessing the impact of this amendment on the Group's financial statements

-• IFRS 14 "Regulatory Deferral Accounts"
+• IFRS 14 Regulatory Deferral Accounts